-11.14.3 Worktable
+11.16.3 Worktable

 The worktable command shows the operator a 3D visualization of the worktable with selectable carriers or labware blinking.
-For each selected carrier a text and picture can be provided to guide the operator through the worktable setup.
+A Text and Picture can be provided for each selected carrier to guide the operator through the worktable setup.